SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 - *Feed*: The name of the feed that should provide the data.
 If only one feed is available, it will automatically be selected.

 - *Type*: The type of data that needs to be selected.
 If the feed only provides one type of data, it will automatically be selected.
+The type *Query rows* (available from DataMiner 10.2.4/10.3.0 onwards) allows you to link the filter to rows from another query, if a compatible query is available.

 - *Property*: The property by which the column will be filtered (depending on the type of data).

+  If *Type* is set to *Query rows*, instead of a property, you can select the columns from the table containing the query rows.
+However, note that you will only be able to select columns that are compatible with the type of column you are filtering.

 From DataMiner 10.1.11 onwards, an additional option, *Return no rows when feed is empty*, is available.
 When you select this option, in case the feed is empty, an empty table will be returned instead of the entire table.